helins/dsim.cljc/README.md

 In a continuous simulation, time does not jump.
 It gradually and constantly flows, much like in our universe.
-Remember that in discrete-event simulation, between events at two consecutive point in times, nothing happens, regardless of how long the interval in between.
+Remember that in discrete-event simulation, between events at two consecutive points in time, nothing happens, regardless of how long the interval in between.
 In a continuous simulation, because time flows, between two points in times resides an infinity of points in time and thus, an infinity of states.
 The fall of a ball is an example of a continuous